Azure AD Connect user sign-in options

 Changing the user sign-in method

-You can change the user sign-in method from federation, password synchronization, or pass-through authentication by using the tasks that are available in Azure AD Connect after the initial configuration of Azure AD Connect with the wizard.
+You can change the user sign-in method from federation, password hash synchronization, or pass-through authentication by using the tasks that are available in Azure AD Connect after the initial configuration of Azure AD Connect with the wizard.
 Run the Azure AD Connect wizard again, and you'll see a list of tasks that you can perform.
 Select Change user sign-in from the list of tasks.

 On the next page, you're asked to provide the credentials for Azure AD.